janverschelde/PHCpack/src/doc/source/options.rst

 completion of a matrix so that the completed matrix has a prescribed set of eigenvalues.

-There are three types of homotopies in numerical Schubert calculus:
+In numerical Schubert calculus, we have three types of homotopies:

-1. SAGBI homotopies solve hypersurface intersection conditions the extrinsic way.
+1. :index:`SAGBI homotopies` solve hypersurface intersection conditions the extrinsic way.
+The problem is: in :math:`n`-space, where :math:`n = m+p`,
+   for :math:`mp` given :math:`m`-planes, compute all
+   :math:`p`-planes which meet the :math:`m`-planes nontrivially.

-2. Pieri homotopies are intrinsically geometric and are better able to solve more general problems in enumerate geometry.
+2. :index:`Pieri homotopies` are intrinsically geometric and are better able to solve more general problems in enumerate geometry.
+   Pieri homotopies generalize SAGBI homotopies in two ways:

+   a.
+The intersection conditions may require that the planes meet
+      in a space of a dimension higher than one.
+      In addition to the :math:`m`-planes, the intersection conditions contain the dimensions of the spaces of intersection.

+   b.
+The solutions may be curves that produce :math:`p`-planes.
+      The problem may then be formulated as an interpolation problem.
+      Given are :math:`mp + q(m + p)` interpolation points and as
+      many :math:`m`-planes on input.
+The solutions are curves of degree :math:`q` that meet the given :math:`m`-planes at the given interpolation points.

-3. Littlewood-Richardson homotopies resolve general Schubert intersection conditions.
+3. :index:`Littlewood-Richardson homotopies` solve general Schubert
+   problems.
+On input is a sequence of square matrices.
+   With each matrix corresponds a bracket of intersection conditions on :math:`p`-planes.
+Each intersection condition is the dimension of the intersection of a solution :math:`p`-plane with a linear space with generators in one of the matrices in the sequence on input.

 The earliest instances of SAGBI and Pieri homotopies were already available in version 2.0 of PHCpack.